-The exhaust system included in the kit comprises of an exhaust hull fitting, a flexible insulated exhaust with silencer, securing clamps and exhaust support brackets.
+The exhaust system included in the kit comprises of an exhaust hull fitting, a flexible insulated exhaust (this may combine an optional internal silencer), securing clamps and exhaust support brackets.

-Installing the hull fitting
+Installing the Hull Fitting

 The position of the exhaust hull fitting will depend on several factors, where you have located the heater, whether your boat is sail or power, and the suitable surfaces available.